Dealer Licensing in California

-If you buy, sell, trade or broker vehicles for profit, you need a dealer license from the Department of Motor Vehicles (DMV).
+If you buy, sell, trade or broker vehicles for profit, you need to qualify as a dealer from the Department of Motor Vehicles (DMV).

-Salespeople are not considered dealers, so they don't need a dealer license, but they do need a salesperson's license.
+Salespeople are not considered dealers, so they don't need a dealer license, but they do need to meet certain requirements to be a salesperson's.

 Note: Those selling their own personal vehicle do not need a license to do so.

 In California there are dealers who sell new vehicles, and dealers who sell used vehicles.
 New vehicle dealers are franchised by the automaker and follow that company's operational policies.
 They are allowed to sell used vehicles, too.
 Dealers of used vehicles only may not sell any new cars.

 The DMV has special inspectors who review your application and issue occupational licenses, such as those for dealers.
 They operate out of inspector offices throughout California.
 Call (916) 229-3126 for general licensing questions.